ewanhowell5195/skia-canvas-draw-text/README.md

   - The height of the text in the output canvas
 - canvas.padding
   - The size of the padding on each side of the text, in the order `[top, right, bottom, left]`
+    - Padding comes from the initial padding argument, plus any extra padding added by text shadows

 ## Examples